 These are the list of domains those who frequently misuse the domain by sending SPAM or doing any phishing activities.

 - IP Address Based:

 These are the list of IP addresses or networks which are frequently used to send SPAM contents or abusive contents.

 You should continuously check your domain and IP address, If it is blacklisted, you need to start warming up your domain once again and make a fresh start.

 iv.
 Feedback loop

-When a receiver doesn’t want to get subscribed to a particular mail, he can write a feedback to the sender with the reason.
-This helps the sender to take a specific action with it.
-In the long run, the feedback loop helps in email deliverability, and the sender can have a clean list of recipients.
+When a recipient doesn’t want to stay subscribed to a particular sender, they can write feedback to the sender with the reason, creating meaningful engagement.
+In the long run, the feedback loop helps in email deliverability.
+This way, the sender can also maintain a cleaner, more valuable list of recipients.

 v.
 Email List should be verified.

 Getting a list of recipients is not a difficult task.
-But it usually happens the email addresses in the recipient list turns out to be an invalid, expired, or fake.
+Email addresses of your recipients can often be invalid or expired.
 So it is always suggested verifying the subscriber list with a verification tool.
-Verified Email list decreases your bounce rate, increase your email deliverability and also your sender reputation score.
+Verified Email list decreases your bounce rate, increases your email deliverability and also your sender reputation score.

 Usually, after verifying your recipient’s list through any tool, it segments your recipient’s list into 3 types: Valid, Risky, and Invalid.